trinodb/trino/docs/src/main/sphinx/admin/resource-groups.rst

 This example is for a MySQL database.

-As stated above, the environment ``'test'`` in the example should match ``node.environment`` property from :ref:`node_properties`.

 .. code-block:: sql

     -- global properties
     INSERT INTO resource_groups_global_properties (name, value) VALUES ('cpu_quota_period', '1h');

     -- Every row in resource_groups table indicates a resource group.
+The enviroment name is 'test'.
-The parent-child relationship -- is indicated by the ID in 'parent' column.
+    -- The parent-child relationship is indicated by the ID in 'parent' column.

     -- create a root group 'global' with NULL parent INSERT INTO resource_groups (name, soft_memory_limit, hard_concurrency_limit, max_queued, scheduling_policy, jmx_export, environment) VALUES ('global', '80%', 100, 1000, 'weighted', true, 'test');